Wondering what to expect after back fusion surgery? Common questions about recovery are:

 Five to six months—Manual workers return to work.

-A Spinal Fusion Alternative: Total Joint Replacement Recovery
+A Spinal Fusion Alternative: BalancedBack Total Joint Replacement

-Day 3/day 4—patients begin a walking program.
-Walking is the best type of exercise after disc replacement surgery because it puts low stress on the back while aiding the healing process and building muscle strength and balance.
+Day 3/Day 4—Patients begin a walking program.
+Walking is the best type of exercise after motion surgery because it puts a low amount of stress on the back while aiding the healing process and building muscle strength and balance.

-Two weeks after surgery—patients can get in a swimming pool, do aerobic activities, use light hand weights, or do a stationary bike.
-At this point, most patients can do a small amount of stretching (about 25 to 30 degrees of motion)—enough to bend forward slightly as needed, take a shower, etc. The majority of patients can also drive short distances at this point.
+Two weeks after surgery—Patients can get in a swimming pool, do aerobic activities, use light hand weights, or do a stationary bike.
+At this point, most patients can also do a small amount of stretching (about 25 to 30 degrees)—enough to bend forward slightly as needed, take a shower, etc. The majority of patients can also drive short distances at this point.

 Six weeks after surgery—In this stage, patients are usually able to bend further—45 to 50 degrees—as needed, and can continue to do the activities listed above.
 Many people return to work at this point.

 Three months after surgery—On average, most patients have no further restrictions on their activities three months after their procedure.

-If you’re in search of an alternative that not only helps you avoid a lengthy spinal fusion recovery time but also keeps you moving more naturally after surgery, why not speak with a member of our clinical team?
-We’ll answer your questions about total joint replacement and help you determine if it might be a good fit for you.
+If you’re in search of an alternative that not only helps you avoid a lengthy spinal fusion recovery time but also keeps you moving more naturally after surgery, visit our website to learn more about the BalancedBack procedure and if it could benefit you.